Jason-cs18/Detection-Fine-tuning-API/README.md

     # useful tricks: when the yolov3 detect many positives with low-threshold, we can use the low threshold and a larger img-size.
     cd ..
     python detect_video.py --cfg ./cfg/yolov3.cfg --weights ./weights/yolov3.pt --images ./video/images/ --output ./video/output/ --img-size 800 --conf-thres 0.2
-    # (optional) If you extract the video at a high fps (>30), you can use template matching technique to filter some hard negatives (bbs that only were detected in frame-i but weren't detected in frame-[i-1] and frame-[i+1]).
+    # (optional, use tracking to filter hard negatives) If you extract the video at a high fps (>30), you can use template matching technique to filter some hard negatives (bbs that only were detected in frame-i but weren't detected in frame-[i-1] and frame-[i+1]).
 Deteails can be refered to Unsupervised Hard Example Mining from Videos for Improved Object Detection (ECCV'18).
-    #
+    # (optional, use tracking to augument the hard positives) refer to Automatic adaptation of object detectors to new domains using self-training (CVPR 2019).
     ```
     <p align="center">
       <img width="600" height="500" src=https://github.com/jacksonly/Detection-Fine-tuning-API/blob/master/images/negatives_mining.png>